TL;DR

 How to Get Life and Critical Illness Cover Over 50

 If you're over 50 and in reasonable health, securing a policy that includes both life and critical illness cover is a very achievable goal.
-The process is more involved than applying for a guaranteed acceptance plan, but it's well worth the effort.
+The process is more involved than applying for a subject to terms acceptance plan, but it's well worth the effort.

 Here’s a step-by-step guide to what you can expect: